Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_helm/_index.md

     ![kubectl get pods -n hello-arc -w](./20.png)

-  - In **your fork** of the "Azure Arc Jumpstart App" repository, open the *hello-arc.yaml* file (/hello-arc/releases/app/hello-arc.yaml).
+  - In **your fork** of the Arc Jumpstart Apps GitHub repository, open the *hello-arc.yaml* file (/hello-arc/releases/app/hello-arc.yaml).

   - The external IP address of the Kubernetes Service is seen using the _`kubectl get svc -n ingress-nginx`_ command.